TaxRavens

 Share Income Tax (Aktieindkomst)

-Dividends and capital gains on shares are taxed separately from personal income at progressive rates:
+Dividends and capital gains on shares are taxed separately from personal income at progressive rates.
+When including the 22% corporate tax paid at company level, the total effective taxation on dividends reaches approximately 44.9% (lower rate) or 54.8% (higher rate).

-On first 79,400 DKK (2026)
+27% on first 79,400 DKK of share income (2026)

-158,800 DKK for married couples
+158,800 DKK threshold applies to married couples

 Capital Income (Kapitalindkomst)

-Interest income, interest expenses, and net capital gains (excluding shares) are taxed as capital income:
+Interest income, interest expenses, and net capital gains (excluding shares) are taxed as capital income.

 Tax Filing and Compliance